jexia/docs/docs/dataset/README.md

 ## Aggregation functions
-There are a few aggregation functions you are able to use in order to do some calculations before obtaining data:
+There are a few aggregation functions you can use in order to calculations before obtaining data:
 1. max
 2. min
 3. sum